rollerworks/search/doc/searches.rst

     // Use an mad5 hash to generate a unique caching-key
     // md5 is the fastest hashing method and provides enough uniqueness for this situation
-    // normally you'd use something stronger like sha1 or even sha265
+    // normally you would use something stronger like sha1 or even sha265
     $searchHash = 'search_'.md5($query);

     if (isset($_SESSION[$searchHash])) {